-The total Measured, Indicated and Inferred gold resources for the Sokor Project, previously reported in December 2016, were 13,250 kt at 1.5 g/t gold, with contained gold of 623,000 ounces.
-After depletion for mining at Rixen, New Discovery and Ketubong the December 2017 Mineral Resource represents an increase of 16% in contained gold.
+The total Measured, Indicated and Inferred gold resources for the Sokor Project, previously reported in December 2017, were 13,860 kt at 1.6 g/t gold, with contained gold of 724,000 ounces.
+After depletion for mining at Rixen, New Discovery and Ketubong the December 2018 Mineral Resource represents an increase of 26% in contained gold.
 The Manson's Lode Mineral Resource also contains silver, lead and zinc.
-As at 31 December 2016 this was 1,310 kt with an average grade of 47 g/t silver, 1.7% lead and 1.6% zinc.
-The 31 December 2017 Mineral Resource represents a decrease of 2% in contained silver and an increase of 2% and 10% in lead and zinc respectively over the December 2016 totals.
+As at 31 December 2017 this was 1,410 kt with an average grade of 42 g/t silver, 1.6% lead and 1.7% zinc.
+No drilling or mining was undertaken at Manson's Lode during 2018 and the Mineral Resource at Manson's Lode as at 31 December 2018 is the same as reported as at 31 December 2017.
 The Mineral Resource figures discussed above contain material which has subsequently been modified to produce Ore Reserves.